grahambancroft/vanilla-brochure-theme/.github/ISSUE_TEMPLATE.md

 You can use this template to raise two different types of issue.
 Please choose the appropriate section and delete the other section.

-1. Raise a bug where you can report a problem or inconsistency with Vanilla Framework.
+1. Raise a bug where you can report a problem or inconsistency with Vanilla Brochure Theme.
-2. Raise a proposal to add/amend a pattern contained within Vanilla Framework
+2. Raise a proposal to add/amend a pattern contained within Vanilla Brochure Theme

 ---------------------------------------------------------------------------------------